esa/gaia-astrometric-exoplanet-orbit-ml/README.md

 ## Folder Structure

-- The folder `paper_notebooks` contains Jupyter notebooks used for recreating the dataset and analysing the exoplanet candidates found during the research.
 - The module `gaia_ad` implements the anomaly detection methods used.
 - `compute_candidates.py`: Main script to compute and analyze candidate orbits using different classifiers and datasets.
 - `compute_shap.py`: Contains functions to compute SHAP values for feature importance analysis.